MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/features/player-data/achievements/title-managed/concepts/live-achievement-rewards.md

 Do you have some interesting concept art that your designers drew early in your title's inception phase?
 Do you have beautiful, high-resolution images that can decorate your hub application when players visit?
 Perhaps your app supports multiple skins?
 With the Art reward, you can power lush, beautiful experiences in your titles and beyond that your players must earn.

 High-resolution concept art, early design drawings, specially created art assets, and other digital art assets may be offered as a reward to users for unlocking an achievement.
-These assets may be displayed within the Xbox One Dashboard experience and can be displayed in companion experiences simply by querying the Achievements service to retrieve the pertinent metadata.
+These assets may be displayed within the Xbox Dashboard experience and can be displayed in companion experiences simply by querying the Achievements service to retrieve the pertinent metadata.

 #### In-app rewards